-This course is intended to have the student apply concepts in financial management that can be used in the development of a business risk management program.
-The student is to implement risk management tools that will assist in meeting business, family and personal needs.
+The student will apply concepts in financial management to develop a business risk management program.
+The student will implement risk management tools to assist in meeting business, family and personal needs.

 Course Outline

 I. Implement risk management strategies that will meet the goals of the business risk management program